Gift Guide for Outdoor Adventure Lovers - 2020

 Smartwool hat for cool weather outings - $

 Nothing beats wool for keeping warm and comfortable in cold, wet, or windy weather.
-And Smartwool is the softest, most comfortable brand of activewear wool products available.
+And Smartwool (Amazon affiliate link) is the softest, most comfortable brand of activewear wool products available.
 A simple beanie is perfect for carrying in a pocket or pack without taking up a lot of space or weight and is easy to pop on when the weather turns nasty.

 Smartwool socks designed for their favorite sport - $